speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 </div>

 #### Suggested Characteristics
-Guild artisans are among the most ordinary people in the world—until they set down their tools and take up an adventuring career.
-They understand the value of hard work and the importance of community, but they’re vulnerable to sins of greed and covetousness.
+Guild artisans are among the most ordinary people in the worldï¿½until they set down their tools and take up an adventuring career.
+They understand the value of hard work and the importance of community, but theyï¿½re vulnerable to sins of greed and covetousness.

 \columnbreak